 The court may also impose additional conditions upon you – for example, you may be prohibited from entering a particular area.

 A charge of assault occasioning actual bodily harm has the potential to damage your reputation and affect your ability to work, however with the right legal team on your side, you can fight the charges to avoid these unfavourable outcomes.

 As Sydney’s most experienced criminal defence lawyers, you can trust us to fight for you every step of the way – no matter how serious the allegations are.

 Our expert defence team has a wealth of experience fighting and winning serious assault cases, and we will meticulously examine all the evidence to find problems with the prosecution case.

 In many cases, the hard work and dedication of our lawyers has resulted in assault charges being dropped at an early stage – for example, by showing that the injury sustained did not amount to actual bodily harm, or by presenting evidence to show that you were not acting intentionally or recklessly.

 We also pride ourselves on our ability to raise defences in court to justify or explain your actions, resulting in a verdict of ‘not guilty.’

 Even if you simply wish to plead guilty, our expert lawyers can help you achieve the best possible outcome by presenting your case in the most positive manner and highlighting any factors which mitigate the seriousness of your actions.

-In many instances, we have helped clients obtain ‘section 10s,’ which is where you are found guilty of the offence but no conviction is recorded on your criminal history, so that your ability to work and travel is unaffected.
+In many instances, we have helped clients obtain ‘section 10 dismissals and conditional release orders,’ which is where you are found guilty of the offence but no conviction is recorded on your criminal history, so that your ability to work and travel is unaffected.